Joybrato Mukherjee

-Joybrato Mukherjee (born 29 September 1973) is a German Professor of English Linguistics and the President of the University of Giessen.
-When he took office in 2009, he was the youngest university president ever appointed in Germany.
-In June 2019, he was elected President of the German Academic Exchange Service (DAAD); he took office on 1 January 2020.
+Joybrato Mukherjee (born 29 September 1973) is a German professor of English linguistics and the president of the University of Cologne.
+When he took office as president of the University of Giessen in 2009, he was the youngest university president ever appointed in Germany.
+In June 2019, he was elected president of the German Academic Exchange Service (DAAD); he took office on 1 January 2020.

 Education

-Born in the Rhineland in Germany as the son of Indian immigrants, Mukherjee studied English Language and Literature, Biology and Pedagogy at the Technical University of Aachen, where he completed his master's degree and took the First State Examination (the teaching degree in Germany) in 1997.
+Born in the Rhineland in Germany as the son of Bengali Indian immigrants, Mukherjee studied English language and literature, biology and pedagogy at the Technical University of Aachen, where he completed his master's degree and took the First State Examination (the teaching degree in Germany) in 1997.
 After a period as a trainee teacher and part-time teacher at the "Gymnasium am Wirteltor", Düren, he took the Second State Examination in 1999 and embarked on his doctoral studies at the University of Bonn with a major in English philology and minors in genetics and educational science.
-In 2000 he gained his PhD in English Linguistics with a dissertation on the interaction between intonation and syntax.
-It was also at Bonn that he completed his habilitation, for which he wrote a post-doctoral thesis on English ditransitive verbs, and that he received the venia legendi in 2003, the German authorisation to teach at university, in the field of English Philology.
+In 2000 he gained his PhD in English linguistics with a dissertation on the interaction between intonation and syntax.
+It was also at Bonn that he completed his habilitation, for which he wrote a post-doctoral thesis on English ditransitive verbs, and that he received the venia legendi in 2003, the German authorisation to teach at a university, in the field of English philology.

 Academic career

-In 2003, Mukherjee was appointed to the chair of English Linguistics at the University of Giessen.
-His research interests include Applied Corpus Linguistics, English Syntax and Varieties of English.
-At the University of Giessen, he is a principal investigator at the International Graduate Centre for the Study of Culture (GCSC), which was funded in both funding rounds under the Excellence Initiative of the German federal and state governments between 2006 and 2019.
+In 2003, Mukherjee was appointed to the chair of English linguistics at the University of Giessen.
+His research interests include applied corpus linguistics, English syntax and varieties of English.
+At the University of Giessen, he was a principal investigator at the International Graduate Centre for the Study of Culture (GCSC), which was funded in both funding rounds under the Excellence Initiative of the German federal and state governments between 2006 and 2019.
 He was President of the Executive Board of the International Computer Archive of Modern and Medieval English (ICAME) from 2011 to 2017.

-Mukherjee was Vice-President of the German Academic Exchange Service (DAAD) from 2012 to 2019.
+Mukherjee was vice-president of the German Academic Exchange Service (DAAD) from 2012 to 2019.
 On 1 January 2020, he took office as the DAAD’s current president, thus leading one of the world’s most important funding organisations for the international exchange of students and researchers.
 Between October 2016 and September 2018, he was Speaker of the Conference of Hessian University Presidents.
 He is also a member of various advisory boards and boards of trustees.

 Although he received several calls to other universities, including the universities of Zurich (Switzerland) and Salzburg (Austria), Mukherjee chose to stay at the University of Giessen.
-The University of Agricultural Sciences and Veterinary Medicine of Iasi (Romania) awarded him an Honorary Doctorate (Dr. h. c.) in 2012 for his academic achievements and his contribution to strengthening the excellent ties between the two universities.
-In March 2018, he was awarded an Honorary Doctorate by the Tbilisi State University (TSU) in Georgia.
+The University of Agricultural Sciences and Veterinary Medicine of Iași (Romania) awarded him an honorary doctorate (Dr. h.c.) in 2012 for his academic achievements and his contribution to strengthening the excellent ties between the two universities.
+In March 2018, he was awarded an honorary doctorate by the Tbilisi State University (TSU) in Georgia.